 What you’ll finally discover (because I’m about to tell you) is that the music is in the relationships between the notes, not the notes themselves.
 One note means nothing.
 Two notes starts to make music and lead your ear in a particular direction.
 Without getting to far into this, I use intervals for reading, figuring stuff out by ear, writing my own music, navigating the guitar fretboard and more.

-One of the best ways I learned how to hear intervals is to match them to songs you know.
+One of the best ways I learned how to hear intervals by ear is to match them to songs you know.
 Now, everyone’s musical experience is a little bit different, but I’ll try to use song examples that most people should know.
 If you don’t know the song, everything is easy to find on the internet these days.
 Dig it up and give it a listen.
 I’ll try and drop a youtube link by each one too.

 So let’s dig in.
 I’ll list the song and the interval.
 The interval will be the first two notes of the song.